deckhouse/deckhouse/docs/documentation/pages/installing/README.md

 - `<SSH_USER>` — SSH user on the server;
 - `--ssh-agent-private-keys` — file with the private SSH key for connecting via SSH.

-### Aborting the installation and uninstalling Deckhouse
+### Aborting the installation

-When installing in a supported cloud, the resources created may remain in the cloud if the installation is interrupted or there are problems during the installation.
-Use the `dhctl bootstrap-phase abort` command to delete those resources.
-Note that the configuration file passed via the `--config` flag must be the same as the one used for the installation.
+If the installation was carried out in a supported cloud and was interrupted for any reason, or if problems occurred during the installation, resources that were created during the installation may end up residing in the cloud.
+To purge them, run the `dhctl bootstrap-phase abort` command in the installer container.

-To delete a cluster running in a supported cloud and deployed after the Deckhouse installation, use the `dhctl destroy` command.
-In this case, `dhctl` will connect to the master node, retrieve the terraform state, and delete the resources created in the cloud in the correct fashion.
+> Note that the **config file** that is passed via the `--config` parameter to run the installer must be the **same** as the one used to initiate the installation in the first place.